Home / Blog / How To Remove Personal Information From Internet Sites for Free

 How much does it cost to remove your personal information from the Internet?

-If you’re willing to put in the time and effort to remove your personal information on your own, this process is free.
+If you’re willing to put in the time and effort to remove your personal information yourself, this process is free.
 Almost all data brokers and search engines allow users to submit removal requests without associated fees.

-Still, there are a few data brokers that charge a fee for personal info removals.
+Still, a few data brokers charge a fee for removing personal info.
 The price varies; check with the individual sites for information about any charges associated with an opt-out or removal request.

-Professional content removal companies, as well as hiring a content removal attorney, may charge high fees for their services.
-It is up to you to determine whether you can handle removal requests on your own or if you need to hire a professional for help.
+Professional content removal companies and hiring a content removal attorney may charge high fees for their services.
+It is up to you to decide whether you can handle removal requests on your own or need to hire a professional.

 Contact NetReputation Today